 - How do you think you would feel afterwards?

 - Why do you think that is a good idea?

 PRAY for them and with them.
 I believe that with God's power anything is possible.
 Any situation can be solved, any addiction broken, any heart mended, any wrong made right.
 Maybe not immediately and maybe not how we thought, but God tells us to bring our requests to Him.
 So, PRAY and let them hear you pray!
 Don't worry about anything; instead, pray about everything.
 Tell God what you need, and thank him for all he has done.

 - Being Judgmental - Nobody will ever confide in you if they feel that you are going to judge them.
 You don't know what they have experienced.
 Give them the benefit of the doubt.

 - Preaching - Do not just talk at someone.
 Involve them in the discussion through lots of questions and listening.

-- Offering a solution too quickly – Well just do this and it will all get better.
-It is important to really listen and gain a full understanding of all that they are struggling with and what their perspective is.
-Also, you don’t want to minimize a problem they may have been struggling with for a long time.
+- Offering a solution too quickly - It is important to really listen and gain a full understanding of all that they are struggling with, what their perspective is, and what they've already done to try to fix the situation.
+By saying, "Just do this and it will all be better," you minimize a problem they may have been struggling with for a long time.

 - Thinking you are going to fix them or their situation - It is not up to you to fix anything.
 You just need to be a safe place where they can talk, receive support, and hear a new perspective on their situation.